Rinbo/clubhouse-v2/worklog.md

 ## ClubUser

 - ClubUserDto is extremely inefficient.
 Getting a ClubUserDto requires fetching all ClubUsers in the given club and searching that lists for the children and parents of the given ClubUser.
 This has to be fixed.
+Perhaps make separate call for children and parents?
+Just give ids?
 - Evaluate passing a BaseUserDto of the parents as well instead of just the userIds.
 This will make the frontend more efficient.
 - Remove club from club user dto.
 Delegate to club context.